Delhi govt launches anti-dust campaign, over 500 teams to conduct surprise checks at construction sites | Science-Environment

 These teams will conduct surprise inspections at construction sites to check whether they are complying with the pollution norms.

-According to the norms, construction sites bigger than 5,000 sqm will have to deploy one anti-smog gun, those bigger than 10,000 sqm should have two such guns and sites bigger than 15,000 sqm will have to set up three anti-smog guns, he said.
+According to the norms, construction sites larger than 5,000 sqm will have to deploy one anti-smog gun, those larger than 10,000 sqm should have two such guns and sites larger than 15,000 sqm will have to set up three anti-smog guns.

-Similarly, sites bigger than 20,000 sqm will have to engage four anti-smog guns to combat dust pollution.
+Similarly, sites larger than 20,000 sqm will have to engage four anti-smog guns to combat dust pollution.

+Rai said that out of 586 enforcement teams, 33 are from the Delhi Pollution Control Committee, 165 from the Department of Revenue, 300 from the Municipal Corporation of Delhi, 33 from the Delhi Development Authority, 14 from the Delhi Jal Board and six from the Public Works Department, among others.

+There are 14-point guidelines that every construction company or agency will have to follow at its sites in the National Capital Region (NCR).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)